ankitects/addon-docs/src/hooks-and-filters.md

 If you want to modify a function that doesn’t already have a hook, please submit a pull request that adds the hooks you need.

+In your PR, please describe the use-case you're trying to solve.
+Hooks that are general in nature will typically be approved; hooks that target a very specific use case may need to be refactored to be more general first.
+For an example of what this might look like, please see [this PR](https://github.com/ankitects/anki/pull/2340).

 The hook definitions are located in [pylib/tools/genhooks.py](https://github.com/ankitects/anki/tree/main/pylib/tools/genhooks.py) and [qt/tools/genhooks_gui.py](https://github.com/ankitects/anki/blob/main/qt/tools/genhooks_gui.py).
 When building Anki, the build scripts will automatically update the hook files with the definitions listed there.